All GP practices are required to declare the mean earnings (ie. average pay) for GPs working to deliver NHS services to patients at each practice.

-The average pay for GPs working in Park Parade Surgery in the last financial year (2018/19) was £58,919 before tax and National Insurance.
-This is for 2 full time GPs and 6 part time GPs who worked in the practice for more than six months.
+The average pay for GPs working in Park Parade Surgery in the last financial year [2019/20] was £62,479 before tax and National Insurance.
+This is for 1 full time GP and 4 part time GPs who worked in the practice for more than six months.

 From June 2015 all patients registered with the practice will have been given a named accountable GP.
 This is a contractual requirement but patients are entitled to choose to see any GP or nurse in the practice.
 A named accountable GP takes responsibility for the co-ordination of all appropriate services for their patients and ensures they are delivered.
 If you wish to know who your named GP is you can ask a member of the reception team.

 What happens when you are referred to a specialist?

 This leaflet produced by NHS England, BMA and NAPP is to be given to patients who are referred to a specialist.

 Are you drinking enough?

 Check the colour of your urine against this colour chart (PDF, 387KB) to see if you’re drinking enough fluids throughout the day.

 Minor Eye Service

 Harrogate and Rural District Clinical Commissioning Group (HaRDCCG) have commissioned a Minor Eye Conditions Service which can be accessed at 20 Optician Practices across the Harrogate and Rural District.